New P1TM features a central seating position, three gears and a top speed of... three!

 What is it?

-Ferrari’s softest car, the gentle roadster, given a highly significant kick up the chuff courtesy an all-new twin-turbo V8.
-It blows up to 557lb ft on its way to a not at all shabby 560bhp.
+The California is Ferrari’s softest car, but the gentle roadster has been given a highly significant kick up the chuff courtesy an all-new twin-turbo V8 that delivers 552bhp and 557lb ft.
 This new engine suits the car’s easy-driving character, as well as letting you go longer before stopping for fuel.

 New exterior panels shed the awkwardness of the former shape.
-Other innovations include slightly firmer springs for better handling, with re-tuned adaptive dampers for a more placid ride.
-And there’s a new info-nav system.
-However, underneath, the California is the same all-aluminium folding-hardtop 2+2 as it was before.
+Other innovations include slightly firmer springs for better handling, with re-tuned adaptive dampers for a better ride.
+If that’s not your bag, spec the £5,568 Handling Speciale pack with even stiffer springs, a nosier exhaust and new gearbox software.
+However underneath, the California is the same all-aluminium folding hard-top 2+2 as before.

 This is still a Ferrari engine, pure and raspy in its sound and venomous in its response.
 Only rather less so.
 In the first three gears its torque curve is deliberately managed so you get the full surge only by travelling toward the red-line.
 But in the upper ratios, there’s the full wave of relaxing torque.
 So it can be a rev-happy supercar one minute, relaxed cruiser the next, depending on your mood.
 You can manage the quick-witted DCT transmission yourself, or let the auto program take over.